Success on and off the field: Matt Black’s Story

-It was at that moment Matt knew that Calgary were going for it and his instincts took over andwhat happened next, is considered the greatest play in Argo’s history,
+It was at that moment Black knew that Calgary were going for it and his instincts took over.
+What happened next is considered the greatest play in Argo’s history.

-“As i was closing in I looked back and saw the ball in the air and in that moment I knew I had a chance at it,” said Black.
+“As I was closing in I looked back and saw the ball in the air and in that moment I knew I had a chance at it,” Black said.

-Coming up with the interception to seal the win for the Argos, Matt had his moment of validation.
+Coming up with the interception to seal the win for the Argos, Black had his moment of validation.

-After a crazy season, it was only fitting that Matt would be the one to seal the win for the Argos.
-While this added another championship to his name, the real success for Matt was helping his team-mates.
+After a crazy season, it was only fitting that Black would be the one to seal the win for the Argos.
+While this added another championship to his name, the real success for Black was helping his team-mates.

-“This season wasn’t so much about the personal success, but helping guys achieving something they haven’t,” Matt said.
+“This season wasn’t so much about the personal success, but helping guys achieving something they haven’t,” Black said.

-All throughout his life Matt worked hard to maintain his legacy and has dedicated his success to the people that have been there for him all his life,
+All throughout his life Black worked hard and has dedicated his success to the people that have been there for him.